About the museum

 Fun for families

-Our Creative workshop is open saturday and sunday 12.00-16.00 and offers the opportunity for adults and children to create things together.
+Our Creative workshop for families is open Saturdays and Sundays 12.00-16.00 and offers the opportunity for adults and children to create things together.
 We have various themes throughout the year.
 Entrance is free of charge.
 In cooperation with Folkuniversitetet.

 The Ant (Myran) has taken lots of pictures with its camera but can’t remember where they are.
 Can you help finding them?
 This activity is carried out on your own in the company of an adult, start and finish at the reception.
 There is a prize for a job well done.